Cellular $E_k$-algebras: Homotopy theory of monads and indecomposables

 \subsection{Simplicial formulae}

 When we extend a right $T$-module functor $H \colon \sfC \to \sfD$ preserving sifted colimits to a functor $G \colon \Alg_T(\sfC) \to \sfD$ using the techniques in Section \ref{sec:funct-out-eilenb}, its value on $\gX \in \Alg_T(\sfC)$ is given by a reflexive coequalizer.
-While we could compute $\bL G(\gX)$ by applying $G$ to a cofibrant replacement of $\gX$, the result usually is rather inexplicit.
-These coequalizer diagrams are truncations of simplicial objects and in this section we discuss why under mild conditions $\bL G(\gX)$ may be described as the geometric realization of this simplicial object.
+While we could compute $\bL G(\gX)$ by applying $G$ to a cofibrant approximation of $\gX$, the result usually is rather inexplicit.
+The relevant reflexive coequalizer diagram is the truncations of a simplicial objets and in this section we discuss why under mild conditions $\bL G(\gX)$ can be described as the geometric realization of this simplicial object.